State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Proof of Theorem : Uniqueness of the quadratic state-dependent Lyapunov family

 which is precisely the normalized quadratic family underlying the certificate $\isc$.
 Consequently,

 which is equivalent to

 Hence the positive-definite matrix is unique and coincides with the scalar certificate family used in Section~\ref{sec:rank-1 convergence}.

-It remains to explain why this local calculation determines the whole state-dependent family on the nonterminal state space.
-The argument above shows that, whenever a nonterminal level set contains an unbalanced global minimizer $x_\ast=(a_\ast,b_\ast)$ with $a_\ast b_\ast=1$ and $a_\ast\neq b_\ast$, the positive-definite quadratic form on that level set is uniquely determined and is equal to
+It remains to explain why the preceding local calculation determines the whole state-dependent family on the original admissible nonterminal state space.
+This is the only point where we use the assumption $\eta\in(0,1)$.

-As $a_\ast^2$ ranges over $(0,\infty)$, the parameter $\delta$ ranges over $(0,2]$, and $\delta=2$ occurs only when $a_\ast^2=1$, i.e., on the balanced terminal minimizers.
-Thus the unbalanced minimizers sweep out the full nonterminal parameter range $(0,2)$.
-Consequently, every nonterminal level set compatible with Axioms~\ref{cond:P_is_pd}--\ref{cond:symmetry} is forced to coincide with the corresponding level set of the family above.

-The endpoint $\delta=2$ is obtained as the terminal limit of these nested level sets.
-With the state space $(0,2]$, the limiting terminal set is